Lady Annabel Goldsmith: Goldsmith affair and remarriage

 In 1964, she embarked on a decade-long extramarital affair with Sir James Goldsmith, a member of the Goldsmith family.
 Though both she and Goldsmith, who was then married to his second wife Ginette Lery, believed that the affair would be a passing fling, it soon gained her notoriety in London's gossip columns as a modern mistress.
 She was eventually coaxed into having his children by their friend John Aspinall, who was also a former friend of Mark Birley who introduced her to Goldsmith.

 While still legally married to Birley, she gave birth to Jemima (b.
 30 January 1974) and Zac (b.
 20 January 1975).
 Her last child Ben Goldsmith was born on 28 October 1980 at 46, after two consecutive miscarriages.
 The children were raised in Ormeley Lodge in Ham, London.
 The half-Jewish and half-Catholic Goldsmith was an occasional presence in their lives as he divided time between three families.
 In 1978, Goldsmith and Lady Annabel married solely to legitimise their children.

 Goldsmith moved to New York with his new mistress Laure Boulay de la Meurthe, daughter of Alfred, Comte Boulay de la Meurthe, in 1981 and spent the last years of his life mostly in France and Mexico.
 He became known for quoting Sacha Guitry's words, "If you marry your mistress you create a job vacancy."
 Often wrongly credited with the quote, Goldsmith admitted, "I quoted him at dinner, and it was pinned on me.
 I don't mind. ...
 I just don't want to claim what's not mine."
 In 1997, she and her youngest three children inherited a portion of Goldsmith's wealth, estimated varyingly at £1.6 and $1.7–$2.4 billion.

-Present

-She resides in Ormeley Lodge, a 6 acre Georgian mansion on the edge of Richmond Park, with two Grand Basset Griffon Vendéens, Daisy and Lily, and three Norfolk terriers, Barney, Boris and Bindy.
+She resided in Ormeley Lodge, a 6 acre Georgian mansion on the edge of Richmond Park, with two Grand Basset Griffon Vendéens, Daisy and Lily, and three Norfolk terriers, Barney, Boris and Bindy.
 In 2003, she remarked on her children's varied marital patterns by observing, "All my children with James marry young and breed, and my children with Mark do the opposite."

+Later life and death

-Lady Annabel has fourteen grandchildren.
-She spends part of each year at her 250 acre organic farm in the hills above Benahavís and has a 1930s holiday home by the seaside in Bognor Regis, West Sussex.
+Lady Annabel had fourteen grandchildren.
+She spent part of each year at her 250 acre organic farm in the hills above Benahavís and had a 1930s holiday home by the seaside in Bognor Regis, West Sussex.
 Asked about her regrets in life, in 2004, she confessed wishing that she had, instead of marrying twice, been "a one-man woman".

+Lady Annabel died on 18 October 2025, at the age of 91.